Ann Ronell

-Ann Ronell (née Rosenblatt; December 25, 1905 — December 25, 1993) was an American composer and lyricist.
+Ann Ronell (née Rosenblatt; December 25, 1905 – December 25, 1993) was an American composer and lyricist.
 She was best known for the standards "Willow Weep for Me" (1932) and "Who's Afraid of the Big Bad Wolf" (1933).

 Early life

-Ronell was born in Omaha, Nebraska, to Morris and Mollie Rosenblatt.
-Ronell graduated from Omaha's Central High School in 1923.
-She enrolled in Wheaton College, Massachusetts, but transferred after her sophomore year to pursue a more serious music education.
-She graduated from Radcliffe College, where she studied music with Walter Piston.
+Ronell was born in Omaha, Nebraska, to Morris and Mollie Rosenblatt, and graduated from Omaha's Central High School in 1923.
+She enrolled in Wheaton College, in Massachusetts, but transferred after her sophomore year to pursue a serious music education.
+She graduated from Radcliffe College, where she studied music under Walter Piston.
 While at Radcliffe, Ronell wrote music for college plays and contributed reviews and interviews to the school's music publication.
 After interviewing George Gershwin, she struck up a friendship with the composer, who hired her as a rehearsal pianist for his show Rosalie.
-It was Gershwin who suggested that she change her name from Rosenblatt to Ronell.
+Gershwin suggested that she change her name from Rosenblatt to Ronell.

 Music career

 Ronell was, along with Dorothy Fields, Dana Suesse, and Kay Swift, one of the first successful Hollywood and Tin Pan Alley female composers or librettists.
 In 1929 she put her first song in a show, Down By the River.
 In 1930, she wrote her first hit, "Baby's Birthday Party."
 Originally written for a musical, Ronell shopped the song around several music publishers to no avail until Famous Music agreed to publish it.
 In 1932, she produced the two more songs that gained her notoriety, "Rain on the Roof" and "Willow Weep for Me," the latter of which she dedicated to George Gershwin.

 In 1933, Ronell moved to Hollywood.
-There, she cowrote Disney's first hit song, "Who's Afraid of the Big Bad Wolf?" with Frank Churchill for the cartoon Three Little Pigs (1933).
+There, she co-wrote Disney's first hit song, "Who's Afraid of the Big Bad Wolf?" with Frank Churchill for the cartoon Three Little Pigs (1933).
 She was notable for being one of the only composers at the time to handle both music and lyrics.

 She wrote the lyrics and music for the Broadway musical Count Me In (1942) She wrote songs for movies including Champagne Waltz (1937) and Blockade (1938) and wrote the scores for movies including the Lester Cowan-produced The Story of G.I.
 Joe (1945), the film adaptation of the Weill/Nash musical One Touch of Venus (1948), and the Marx Brothers' Love Happy (1949).
 She served as musical director for Main Street to Broadway (1953).
 She was nominated for Best Song, "Linda," and with co-composer Louis Applebaum for Best Score, for her work on The Story of G.I.
 Joe.